benhj/knoxcrypt/README.md

 ----------------------------------------------

 TeaSafe is an experimental filesystem designed with encryption in mind.
-Unlike its main contemporary (EncFS), the whole filesystem is block-based in which the whole file system exists as an 'image' that is mounted to a user-specified mount-point.
-This whole image is encrypted rather than individual file elements of the FS.
-TeaSafe also incorporates an experimental 'coffee mode' in which a 'hidden partition' can be specified at the time of image creation, and then subsequently mounted.
+The whole filesystem is block-based in which the whole file system exists as an 'image' mounted to a user-specified mount-point.
+Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.
+TeaSafe also incorporates an experimental
+'coffee mode' in which a 'hidden partition' can be specified at the time of image creation, and then subsequently mounted rather than the default directory.

 ### The TeaSafe image